Willow Brook School – Safeguarding and Wellbeing

 PSHE Primary Curriculum Overview

-School closures during the Covid 19 pandemic will have affected children in many different ways.
+School closures during the Pandemic potentially affected children in many different ways.
 Alongside our curriculum and additional input on wellbeing, there are many online organisations who provide resources and advice on anxiety, how to encourage resilience and how to access help should the situation require external help.
 This link to the NSPCC is a good place to start:

 Child mental health